ReganWalsh/pig-game/README.md

 ## *What I Learned:*

-* Manipulate HTML classes to add/remove attributes.
+* Manipulate HTML classes to add/remove attributes (DOM Manipulation).
-* Manipulate HTML elements to add/remove display content and text content.
+* Manipulate HTML elements to add/remove display content and text content (DOM Manipulation).
 * Using Event Listeners To Listen For Particular User Input, That Implements The Game